What Ghost Hunting Equipment you Need and Where to Buy it

 As you may be investigating in the dark, it’s a good idea to stock up on torches.
 Preferably it will be one with a red lens, but clear ones are fine too.
 The red lens doesn’t interfere with night vision, yet it still provides you with a good light source for finding your way around a location.

-Pack at least 3 maybe even 5 sets of spare batteries for each device!
-Spirits are known to drain the energy from fully charged devices, and you never know when your batteries are going to run out of power!
+Pack at least three, maybe even five sets of spare batteries for each device!
+Spirits are known to drain the energy from fully charged devices, and you never know when your batteries will run out of power!
 So it’s always better to prepare.

 If a group of you are investigating a location and you are splitting up, it’s always handy to have a walkie talkie with each party, as you can cross-reference experiences as they happen.

-Used to make a note of the time of any experiences and to time your investigations in different areas of the location.
+Used to note the time of any experiences and to time your investigations in different areas of the location.
 Best to buy one with an illuminating face or fingers so you can see it in the dark.
-Of course, you can use your phone but we recommend using a watch as it wouldn’t affect your eyes like the lighting of the screen on a phone would.
+Of course, you can use your phone, but we recommend using a watch as it wouldn’t affect your eyes like the screen’s lighting on a phone would.

 Notepad & Pens